All About Training and Development Specialists

 Featured schools near , edit

-Below is a list of the skills most Training and Development Specialists say are important on the job.
+These are the skills Training and Development Specialists say are the most useful in their careers:

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.